 The animation studio for Tsubasa Chronicle is Bee Train.
 Though the backgrounds and scenery are pleasant as is, the animation quality is little more than mediocre.
 Long stills are used frequently in the first half and CLAMP’s style of drawing people (long limbed and thin people) can look rather goofy in some of the mid-shots or long shots.
 Even during key frames, there is still something to be desired.
 During most of the emotional or serious scenes, the characters display neutral or mute faces.
 This makes the characters look like they don’t care about what’s happening.
 There are times when some fluidity occurs in the animation, but it’s far and few between episodes.
 As for sound, the music is a bit sparse but it has a decent amount of variance.
 There’s a female chorale piece that wouldn’t sound too far out of place on the later Madoka Magica soundtrack, a sad string piece, and a moody jazz arrangement amongst one or two other tracks.
 They’re not bad, but the limitations are present and I fell out of favor with some of the music due to it being played too often (the female chorale piece in particular).
 Opening BLAZE is a mid-tempo pop rock piece with a piano hook while ending Loop by Sakamoto Maaya is an OK acoustic guitar ballad.
 The seiyuus don’t display a whole lot of emotion, which again hurts the heavier scenes and makes them fall flat.
 The way Makino Yui (seiyuu of Sakura) says “Syaoran-kun” sounds the same in almost every scene and at times even got a bit grating to hear.

 Overall, I give Tsubasa Chronicle a 3.5/10.
 I was hoping to find more favor with this series as opposed to when I read Cardcaptor Sakura but it appears it was not the case.
-Perhaps those that are more familiar with the CLAMP-verse enjoyed it / will enjoy it more than I did.
-I cannot recommend this title.
+Perhaps those that are more familiar with the CLAMP-verse will enjoy it more than I did.
+Outside of that, I cannot recommend this title.

 Do you like or dislike this anime?
 If you haven't watched it, are you encouraged to watch it or not?
 Leave a comment on my profile telling me what you think of the anime and/or my review.